“24, next june” in Winter 2017 issue of Kweli Journal. Beginning words below: Advertisements

 “The January edition of Poetry@The Epiphany, is proud to celebrate the next wave SoCal writers whose work appears in the current edition or in previous issues.
 The afternoon tardeada-convivio features Huichazerxs Yago S. Cura, Vanessa Díaz, Nikolai García, Melanie González, Cynthia Guardado, Alana de Hinojosa, Josephine Nericcio and breakout novelist Isabel Quintero.”

-I contributed a small quilt square to the larger solidarity quilt project “unstitched states,” a collective response to the 2016 presidential election results. my square, titled “what you already know,” is sewn into the quilt on the bottom left corner. from the “unstitched states” website: As hate acts in communities have escalated around the country, needing […]
+A solidarity quilt project titled “unstitched states”—a collective response to the 2016 presidential election results.
+My square, titled “what you already know,” is sewn into the quilt on the bottom left corner.
+Click on the quilt below to visit the “unstitched states” website & an interactive ‘map’ of the larger quilt.

 My poem “submarine roots” featured in the 12th edition of the Pittsburg-based journal, Pretty Owl Poetry.
 Visit my poem by clicking here.